TomerFi/my_home_assistant_configuration/README.md

 - [TECH SUPPORT](frontend_pics/View_TECH_SUPPORT_1.jpg) now this is my favourite view, it's actually has to many object to fit in one picture, the bottom part is [here](frontend_pics/View_TECH_SUPPORT_2.jpg).
 It groups all the technical data that I love to observe and my wife doesn't really to need to know about.
 Needles to say I have a lot of automations an templating based on the values of the objects in this view.

 ## Network Gear
-- [**TP-Ling C7 AC1750**](https://www.amazon.com/TP-Link-Archer-C7-802-11ac-Wireless/dp/B00BUSDVBQ/ref=sr_1_4?ie=UTF8&qid=1510661698&sr=8-4&keywords=tp-link+ac1750) is my main router, this is my lan, it connects to my modem and to all the endpoint via hubs, access points or direct connections.
+- **D-Link DSL-G256DG** this is my main router and moded supllied by my ISP.
 - **3X** [**Google Wifi Points**](https://www.amazon.com/gp/product/B01MAW2294/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1) spreaded as wifi access points, I'm not using the mesh network functionality becouse it's not supported in ap mode.
 But I did named all the ssid the same, and the handoff between them are great so I actually have one wifi network through out my house.
 - [**Netgear Prosafe 5 ports hub**](https://www.amazon.com/gp/product/B00HGLVZLY/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1).
 - [**Edimax 5 ports hub**](https://www.amazon.com/Edimax-ES-5500GV3-Gigabit-Ethernet-Switch/dp/B00H8XIZT0/ref=sr_1_12?s=electronics&ie=UTF8&qid=1510662309&sr=1-12&keywords=edimax+switch).